Request Free Consultation

 Dog Bite Statistics

 Each year, about 12,480 people in the United States are hospitalized due to dog bites.
 The average cost of a dog bite-related hospitalization stay is about $18,200—about 50 percent higher than the cost of the average hospital stay.
-In 2018 alone, nearly 27,000 people underwent reconstructive surgery due to dog bite injuries.
+In one recent year, nearly 27,000 people underwent reconstructive surgery due to dog bite injuries.

 A dog attack can cause serious injuries that can leave you with mounting medical bills, especially if your dog bite injury leaves you unable to work for a period of time.
 If you have been attacked by a dog and injured, you could be eligible for compensation.
-Contact a Denver dog bite lawyer today.
+Contact Fuicelli & Lee’s experienced dog bite lawyers today.

 Colorado Dog Bite Law